d4nj1/GradleDocPrintScript/README.md

 GradleDocPrintScript
 ====================

-Shell script to convert Gradle PDF to use printer friendly colors.
+Shell script to convert code listing colors in Gradle PDF to be printer friendly.
-Script uses "pdftk" and "mimetype" command so be shure you have them installed on your system.
+Script uses "pdftk" and "mimetype" command.
+Be shure you have them installed on your system.
 Written and tested with version 2.0 of the Gradle user guide.

 Steps to do: